-In June 2016, we executed an agreement with Onxeo S.A., a French public company, which gave us the exclusive option to license (on a world-wide exclusive basis) Validive (clonidine mucobuccal tablet; clonidine MBT a mucoadhesive tablet of clonidine based on the Lauriad mucoadhesive technology).
+In June 2016, we executed an agreement with Onxeo S.A., a French public company, which gave us the exclusive option to license (on a world-wide exclusive basis) Validive (clonidine hydrocholoride mucobuccal tablet; clonidine HCI MBT) a mucoadhesive tablet of clonidine based on the Lauriad mucoadhesive technology.
 The agreement includes clinical, regulatory, developmental and sales milestones that could reach up to \$108 million if we achieve all milestones, and escalating royalties from 5% to 10% on net sales.
-In September 2017, we exercised the option to license Validive from Onxeo for \$1 million, but as of March 5, 2021, we have not been required to pay Onxeo any other funds under the agreement.
+In September 2017, we exercised the option to license Validive from Onxeo for \$1 million, but as of March 10, 2023, we have not been required to pay Onxeo any other funds under the agreement.
+We will need to raise significant funds or enter into a collaboration partnership to support the completion of clinical development and potential marketing approval of Validive.